Mali denies using Russia's Wagner mercenaries | DW | 25.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The government of Mali has refuted the use of Russian mercenaries from the Wagner Group.
+The government of Mali has denied using Russian mercenaries from the Wagner Group.
 Western countries involved in fighting jihadis in the Sahel beg to differ.

 Moriba Niare, a tailor in a small market in the Malian capital Bamako makes a Russian flag last month as sales for Russia's tricolor flag have increased over the last year